 For dogs that are determined to escape the yard and familiar with more interesting landscapes, finding ways to keep them contained safely can be challenging – and sometimes expensive!
 Many dog owners consider wireless invisible fencing as a containment solution due to its affordability, but how do you know if an invisible electric fence is right for you?

-What is an Electronic Dog Fence System?
+What is an Electric Dog Fence System?

 When it comes to invisible electric pet fencing, there are two main options for dogs:

 - Wireless Dog Fence.
 An invisible wireless dog fence commonly uses radiofrequency to create a barrier, although some options may use GPS.
 The transmitter is centrally located and creates a dome-shaped “enclosure” set to a specific range that forms the perimeter.
-Your dog wears a collar that communicates with the transmitter, and as the collar moves toward the set boundary, it will give a warning signal to let the dog know it is approaching the boundary.
-If the dog continues and crosses the electronic fence system’s boundary, it receives a static shock correction.
+Your dog wears a perimeter collar that communicates with the transmitter, and as the perimeter collar moves toward the set boundary, it will give a warning signal to let the dog know it is approaching the boundary.
+If the dog continues and crosses the electric fence system’s boundary, it receives a static shock correction.

-- In-Ground Dog Fence.
+- Underground Dog Fence.
 An invisible in-ground dog fence creates a boundary using an electric wire buried underground.
 Although this option works very similarly to a wireless fence, the boundary wire can be placed more freely for a more customizable boundary.
 Rather than communicating with a transmitter, the collar connects to the wired electric boundary.

-Advantages of an Electronic Dog Fence System
+Advantages of an Electric Dog Fence System

 When researching your options for invisible wireless dog fences or wired in-ground dog fences, there are several pros and cons to consider.
 The most commonly cited advantage for both types of electric dog fences is that they are invisible.
 An invisible electric fence does not block a picturesque view or affect the yard’s aesthetics.